 1. The auditor's report expresses an unmodified opinion on the financial statements of the Town of Stoughton, Massachusetts (Town).
 2. No significant deficiencies or material weaknesses relating to the audit of the basic financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
 3. No instances of noncompliance material to the financial statements of the Town, were disclosed during the audit.
 4. No significant deficiencies or material weaknesses relating to the audit of the major federal award programs are reported in the Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and Report on Schedule of Expenditures of Federal Rewards Required by the Uniform Guidance.
 5. The auditor's report on compliance for the major federal award programs for the Town, expresses an unmodified opinion on all major federal award programs.
 6. There were no audit findings relative to the major federal award programs for the Town.
-7. The program tested as a major grant was the Coronavirus Relief Fund #21.019.
-8. The threshold for distinguishing Types A and B programs was \$750,000.
-9. The Town was determined to be a high-risk auditee.
+7. The programs tested as major grants were: - a.
+Child Nutrition Cluster #10.553, 10.555, 10.559 - b.
+Coronavirus State and Local Fiscal Recovery Funds #21.027 - c.
+Education Stabilization Fund #84.425 8.
+The threshold for distinguishing Types A and B programs was \$750,000.
+9. The Town was determined to be a low-risk auditee.